stitchfix/flotilla-os/README.md

 It's a simple task that runs in the default ubuntu image, prints your username to the logs, and exits.

-> Note: While you can use non-public images and images in your own registries with flotilla, credentials for accessing those images must exist on the EKS hosts.
+> Note: While you can use non-public images and images in your own registries with flotilla, credentials for accessing those images must exist on the K8S hosts.
 This is outside the scope of this doc.

 Let's define it: